SnapComms delivers critical internal communications solution to a global market

 By moving away from multiple monolithic environments, customers will be able to connect to regional microservices, which are then connected to a central database in the background.

-“There will be a huge amount of work needed to develop the services and the OVH global network will be there and ready,” Cooney says.
+“There will be a huge amount of work needed to develop the services and the OVHcloud global network will be there and ready,” Cooney says.

 “With Dedicated Servers, you can scale as fast and as hard as you like in a short time which is a real difference.
 I question if anyone can jump on other clouds and build an environment from scratch as quickly as we do.”